cue-lang/cue/doc/ref/spec.md

 #### Evaluation function

 > The evaluation function is given by `E: T -> 𝒞`.
-> The unification of two constraint structures is evaluated as defined above.
+> The unification of two typed feature structures is evaluated as defined above.
 > All other functions are evaluated according to the definitions found earlier
 > in this spec.
 > An error is indicated by `_|_`.

 #### Definition of well-formedness

-> We say that a given constraint structure `C = <Q, q0,  υ, δ> ∈ 𝒞` is
+> We say that a given typed feature structure `C = <Q, q0, υ, δ> ∈ 𝒞` is
-> a _well-formed_ constraint structure if and only if for all nodes `q ∈ Q`,
+> a _well-formed_ typed feature structure if and only if for all nodes `q ∈ Q`,
 > the substructure `C'` rooted at `q`,
 > is such that `E(υ(q)) ∈ 𝒞` and `C' = <Q', q, δ', υ'> ⊑ E(υ(q))`.